Anna Pasternak: Film and television commentary

 Pasternak has also appeared on numerous news programmes and documentaries to share insights about the British Royal family, women's issues and modern relationships.
 She has occasionally courted controversy with her comments.

 In 2021, whilst being interviewed for BBC Breakfast, Pasternak said that, "anyone like me who is white, privileged and well-educated is not able to say anything without it being viewed as racist" and "we as a white minority nowadays are silenced from being able to speak our truth."The comments sparked an online backlash.
 But BBC defended Pasternak following a barrage of complaints about the interview.

-In 2021 Pasternak took part in John Sweeney's series on LBS Radio, Hunting Ghislaine.
+In 2021 Pasternak took part in John Sweeney's series on LBC radio, Hunting Ghislaine.
 The series was later adatped by Sony-backed Eleventh Hour Films for television.
 Pasternak appeared in the resulting three-hour Sky Documentaries series about former Jeffrey Epstein associate Ghislaine Maxwell, whom Pasternak reportedly knew during their university years.
 In covering the series, The Guardian referred to Pasternak as the "waffler-in-chief" and called her commentary on Maxwell, a convicted sex offender and human trafficker, "unsearing."
 The Telegraph observed, "Anna Pasternak, an Oxford contemporary, put forward a theory that seemed to underpin the documentary: if you grow up idolising a crook like Robert Maxwell, then you have no moral compass.